Test-writing playbook¶

 The results are a series of histograms with appropriate labeling.

-Example Configurations for this test were provided as configs/example_hammer_*.cfg
+Example configurations for this test ar provided as configs/example_hammer_*.json

 files.